9 Successful People with Dyslexia

 What are the signs and symptoms of dyslexia?

-No two people with dyslexia are the same, and symptoms can range from mild to severe.
-When dyslexia is mild, one may just need to work harder than others to gain skills with decoding and encoding language.
+No two people with dyslexia are the same; symptoms can range from mild to severe.
+When dyslexia is mild, one may need to work harder than others to gain skills in decoding and encoding language.
 In severe cases, reading and writing may be impossible without supportive strategy interventions and accommodations.

 • Struggling to understand the individual sounds in words